 The controls to the right filter what type of matches are displayed (in the table and also in the Objects view), such as only pickable objects.
 The icon on the left expands to select which table columns are shown, such that you can tune the display of results to your needs.
 The following values can be shown:

 Object number: Pickable objects will be sent to the robot in this order.
+The object thas was last sent to the robot for picking is indicated by a robot icon.
 Learn more about specifying the object order here.

 Status: To discriminate between pickable, unpickable, and invalid objects.